BLUE-Flowing/Peptide2Mol/README.md

  - **100** generated small molecules
  - Original pocket structures corresponding to the protein target

-This allows users to quickly verify the **de novo generation workflow**.
+This allows reviewers to quickly verify the **de novo generation workflow**.

 #### Partial generation: